-Boundary-pushing Dave Chappelle set to receive comedy award
+Boundary-pushing Dave Chappelle receives Mark Twain award

-WASHINGTON (AP) — Boundary-pushing comedian Dave Chappelle is the latest recipient of the Mark Twain prize for lifetime achievement in comedy, an honor being bestowed Sunday night at the Kennedy Center for the Performing Arts in Washington.
+“He’s always been a leader in thought and culture.
+He says provocative things and I respect that.
+He brings uncomfortable things up and now we have to discuss it,” he said.
+“I think he’s one of the greatest, not just entertainers, but the greatest minds we have in this day and age.”

+Michael Che, co-host of Weekend Update on “Saturday Night Live” called Chappelle, “the entertainment equivalent of what they call a five-tool player in baseball.
+He can perform, he can write, he can do characters.
+That’s why his fan-base is so wide.”

-The event is a homecoming for Chappelle, who was raised in suburban Silver Spring, Maryland, attended Washington’s prestigious Duke Ellington School of the Arts and filmed his first HBO special in the capital.
+Sunday night’s ceremony was a homecoming for Chappelle, 46, who as raised in suburban Silver Spring, Maryland and attended Washington’s prestigious Duke Ellington School of the Arts.

+“Going there was one of the great privileges of my life,” he said on the red carpet.
+“D.C. in the ’80s was turbulent and I met a bunch of young black artists who taught me it was OK to be different.
+It was OK to be weird.”

 Chappelle was already a well-established comedian and comedic actor when he was given his own sketch comedy show in 2003.